Insights

 • Writing the function

-• Drafting the email
+• Drafting the customer email

 • Reconciling the entry